-Randy Ladouceur is entering his first season as an assistant coach for the Lake Erie Monsters, the Colorado Avalanche’s American Hockey League affiliate.
+Randy Ladouceur recently finished his first season as an assistant coach for the Lake Erie Monsters, the Colorado Avalanche’s American Hockey League affiliate.
 He was named to his current position July 30, 2013.

 Since retiring from playing in 1996, Ladouceur has served as an assistant coach with four NHL franchises for 10 seasons, most recently spending time with the Montreal Canadiens (2011-12).
 He was with the Toronto Maple Leafs for two seasons (2006-08), the Carolina Hurricanes for seven (1997-2004) and the Hartford Whalers for one (1996-97).
 Ladouceur also spent time coaching in the AHL (Hamilton Bulldogs, 2010-11) and the Ontario Hockey League.